Ron Nicol Plays

 'a chilling study of schizophrenia' (Traverse Theatre, Edinburgh)

-John suspects that people are plotting against him.
-His GP diagnoses him as schizophrenic.
-A highly intelligent man, John analyses his illness and the treatment he's enduring and 'knows' there's nothing wrong with him.
-His encounters in hospital with the doctor who seems baffled by his illness become increasingly fraught, his relationship with his wife Ellen disintegrates and their marriage breaks down.
+When John suspects that people are plotting against him, his GP diagnoses him as schizophrenic.
+John analyses his illness and 'knows' there's nothing wrong with him.
+His encounters in hospital with the doctor who seems baffled by his illness become increasingly fraught, his relationship with his wife Ellen disintegrates and eventually their marriage breaks down.
 This tubulent life ends in the only possible release from his pain - his death.
-A drama based on actual events and told in 'John' and 'Ellen's' own words.
+Based on actual events and told in 'John' and 'Ellen's' own words.

 GOING HOME